TechnikTil/Muffin-Funkin/README.md

+Warning!
+The source code and the release are the same!
+Just the source code doesn't have a tutorial to install!

+This will be changed when the other version is released

 BadBoyHalo and CG5 were planning to make the new muffin song when suddenly Boyfriend and Girlfriend appear and tell them to record it at the week 1 stage.

 They stay, which makes playable to us.